yingweiwo

 Therapeutic Uses

-For more Drug Warnings (Complete) data for (D)-PENICILLAMINE (11 total), please visit the HSDB record page.
+For more complete data on drug warnings for (D)-penicillamine (11 in total), please visit the HSDB record page.

 Pharmacodynamics

-Penicillamine is a chelating agent used in the treatment of Wilson's disease.
-It is also used to reduce cystine excretion in cystinuria and to treat patients with severe, active rheumatoid arthritis unresponsive to conventional therapy.
-Penicillamine is used as a form of immunosuppression to treat rheumatoid arthritis.
-Penicillamine inhibits macrophages, decreases IL-1 and the number of T-lymphocytes, and prevents collagen cross linkage.
-In Wilson's disease it binds copper, allowing it to be eliminated in the urine.
+Penicillamine is a chelating agent used to treat Wilson's disease.
+It is also used to reduce cystine excretion in patients with cystinuria and to treat patients with severe active rheumatoid arthritis who are unresponsive to conventional therapies.
+Penicillamine is used as an immunosuppressant to treat rheumatoid arthritis.
+It inhibits macrophages, reduces the number of IL-1 and T lymphocytes, and prevents collagen cross-linking.
+In Wilson's disease, it binds to copper, allowing it to be excreted in the urine.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.